soundwanders/coral/README.md

 In the project directory, you can run:

 ### `npm install`
-Run this command inside the project directory to install dependencies.
+Run in project's root directory to install the necessary dependencies (styled-components, react-router).

 ### `npm start`